 - Qualitative studies exploring user and healthcare providers' views on the use of aspirin for colorectal cancer prevention.

-I am a keen advocate for open / science research practices, and the lead organiser of the ReproducibiliTea journal club at the University of Leeds.
+I am a keen advocate for open research practices, and the lead organiser of the ReproducibiliTea journal club at the University of Leeds.
+I am also a member of the University of Leeds Advisory Group which advises on the direction of Open Research activities for the University, and a steering group member on a campaign to improve health research (‘The Declaration to Improve Biomedical and Health Research’).

 - Quantitative and qualitative research methods